21 Nov 8 Mistakes Not to Overlook When Buying a New House

 Forgetting the Hidden/ Unseen Costs

 But what about stamp duty, insurance, any removals and renovations, the solicitor’s fees, etc.?
 Wouldn’t these add up to a substantial amount?
-Your budget should accommodate the cost of the house as well as the additional charges.
+Your budget should accommodate the cost of the house as well as the additional charges and be available before you exchange contracts.

 Not Making Provision of Snagging in the Contract